Failing to support a baby’s head can lead to neck strain, unsafe positioning, or serious injury if the baby is dropped or moved abruptly.

 1. Lifting the Baby

 When lifting a baby from a crib or changing table, always ensure that you have one hand under their head and neck while your other hand supports their body.
-This technique minimizes any risk of jerking movements.
+This technique minimizes any risk of sudden jerking movements and helps the baby feel secure.

 2. Holding the Baby